 Gerry Aidan (sometimes spelt Aiden) had needed to secure a release from his contact at The Musters Hotel, Nottingham to enable him to appear on the show.
 Back in 1971 the comedian had supported Irish crooner Val Doonican.
 The summer before his appearance on New Faces Gerry had been a big hit on the island of Jersey, performing a summer season at The Woodlands Hotel.
 He would return to Jersey in the summer of 1976 to star in his own show.
 As well as a comedian, Gerry was also a fine singer and released a Country & Western EP in 1976 called Gerry Serenaiden.

 Gerry worked well into the 21st century in pubs, clubs and holiday camps.

-Four-piece comedy group The Millionaires continued to entertain in northern clubs after their TV appearance.
-A mixture of their own material and comedy timing, which showed the hours of practice they must have put into their act, they delivered some great impressions that would put star impressionists to shame.
-Writing in The Stage’s in September 1976, reviewer Jim Daley described them as “one of the finest” comedy-vocal groups he’d had the pleasure of viewing in the last few years.
+Four-piece comedy group The Millionaires were mainly a family affair with 25 year-old Paul Squire being joined by his older brother Peter and younger sister Joanna.
+The trio had been performing togethers for over fifteen years and continued to entertain in northern clubs after their TV appearance until their spilt in 1977.
+Devilvering a mixture of their own material and comedy timing, which showed the hours of practice they must have put into their act, they delivered some great impressions that would put star impressionists to shame.

 Comedy multi-instrumentalist Marti Stuart could play trumpet, clarinet, post horn, bagpipes, ukelele, bicycle bells, car pump and saw.
 His speciality was his famous Boys’ Brigade band impression and his unique exploding violin.
 There is no evidence that his act was a disaster, but an advert in The Stage just two days before the show was broadcast described it as the St. Valentine’s Day Massacre, featuring the death of Marti Stuart.